DecentralizeJustice/anonymousLocker/src/assets/privacy.md

 Netlify does record and have access to your IP address.
 My file host, currently Cloudinary, also collects your IP address when you use our website.
 It is recommended to use a VPN to reduce the amount of information collected on you.
 Netlify also collects information like what website referred you.
 #### Personal Data That Might Be Collected
 When you use amazon in conjunction with my service they will collect information about you.
 I do not have access to this information.
 Amazon deploys a lot of tracking, and it is recommended to use a tor browser to avoid this tracking.
 I have a demonstration video on how to do this on my landing page.All amazon lockers have cameras built in and they will probably record you picking up your package.
 I do not have access to any of this recorded video.
+If you wisht to avoid the camera's you can wear a face mask, glasses or another disguise that fits your taste.
 #### General Data That Is Collected
 By the function of my service when you use my service, I will have access to the following data about you.
     <ol>